volkovasystems/harden-mongo-server/docs/blueprint-1.0.0.md

 ## Acceptance checklist (1.0.0 MVP)
 - One-liner onboarding (HTTPS) without PEM/IP: user downloads a flat, date-stamped zip named hms-onboarding-YYYY-MM-DD.zip containing admin-YYYY-MM-DD.ovpn, viewer-YYYY-MM-DD.ovpn, db-*-YYYY-MM-DD.pem, and db-ca-YYYY-MM-DD.pem; if a public URL cannot be created, the tool instructs the user to contact a human administrator (no fallback attempted).
+- First-run initial backup (if existing DB): before any changes are applied, an encrypted local backup is taken.
+If a safe backup cannot be taken, the tool fails closed with a clear message.
 - VPN hardened by default (tls-crypt, AES-256-GCM/SHA256, TLS ≥1.2), and stealth DROP on public interfaces; ICMP allowed only on VPN.
 - TLS required; x509-only; private CA; monthly renewal without downtime.
 - MongoDB uses WiredTiger; FCV pinned; maxIncomingConnections capped; App role has minimal DML (no DDL/index); Admin ops occur over VPN.